Cardano-After-Dark/dred/docs/src/pages/index.md

 Welcome to Dred!
 A powerful decentralized messaging protocol that enables real-time communication for Web3 applications.
 Built on Redis state channels, Dred provides a robust infrastructure for dApps to implement real-time features without centralized dependencies. {% .lead %}

-{% callout title="Documentation Location" type="warning" %}
+{% callout title="Documentation Status" type="warning" %}
 This documentation is hosted at [https://cardano-after-dark.github.io/dred/](https://cardano-after-dark.github.io/dred/).
-If you're seeing this message, the documentation is still being deployed.
+A new deployment is in progress.
+If you encounter any issues accessing the documentation, please check our [GitHub repository](https://github.com/Cardano-After-Dark/dred) for updates.
 {% /callout %}

 {% quick-links %}